 If you're not feeling up for a walk on a particular day, take your Glechon to the dog park.
-Close the fence, take off the leash, and let him run wild until he tuckers his little body out.
+Close the fence, take him off leash, and let him run wild until he tuckers his little body out.

 Dog parks are also a great way to socialize your Glechon with other dogs.

-It's less likely that your dog will encounter a cat, and he can only chase a squirrel so far up a tree.
+Another perk of a dog park is that it's not too often that you have to worry about small prey.
+In other words, it's less likely that your dog will encounter a cat, and he can only chase a squirrel so far up a tree.

 Training a Glechon

 Glechons are a breeze to train, so long as training is consistent and starts early enough in the dog's life.
 Else, he may stand his ground and fight you for dominance.

 Everything from housebreaking to socializing him should begin as soon as a Glechon is born.

 Of course, unless you're breeding Glechons yourself, there is no way you can be in control of how and when he receives training.
 In that case, it is best to start training him from the moment you adopt him.

 Let him know right from the get-go that what might have been acceptable at his old home no longer carries any weight with you.